 (b) The separation distances in Table 8 can be met.

 (3) Construction.
-Nonwatercarried waste disposal facilities must be constructed in accordance with OAR 340-073-0065 through 340-073-0075.
+Nonwater-carried waste disposal facilities must be constructed in accordance with OAR 340-073-0065 through 340-073-0075.

 (4) Maintenance.
 Nonwater-carried waste disposal facilities must be maintained to prevent health hazards and pollution of public waters.